serafinski/serafinski/README.md

 - 👋 Hi, I’m Tomasz Serafiński also known as @tomertin
-- 👀 I’m interested in music production, video games and art.
+- 👀 I’m interested in music production, basketball, traveling, coding (duh!), video & photo editing, video games and art.
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python, Java, HTML5 and CSS.
 - 💞️ I’m looking to collaborate on any projects that I can help with!
-- 📫 How to reach me: dm me on twitter @T_Serafinski
+- 📫 How to reach me: work.serafinski@gmail.com

 <!---
 tomertin/tomertin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.